au-ts/cogent/cogent/INSTALL.md

 just use Cabal in the normal way.
 You need to install [isa-parser](../isa-parser) before you build/install Cogent.

+Copy the config file of the GHC version you want to use from [misc/cabal.config.d](./misc/cabal.config.d/) into this folder, and then rename to `./cabal.config`, and change the flags accordingly.
-To enable optional features, something like `--flags="flag1 flag2"` should be given when `cabal configure` and `cabal install` are executed.
+Alternatively, the flags can be overwritten if something like `--flags="flag1 flag2"` is given when running `cabal configure` and `cabal install`.

 #### Build with Stack